The Kraft Pulp Process

 PUTTING SAWMILL LEFTOVERS TO USE

 As with all products from our Canadian mills, our kraft pulp is made from responsibly sourced fibre and in facilities that have achieved sector-leading greenhouse gas reductions.
 We use a lower-impact elemental chlorine-free bleaching process.
-And with our chain-of-custody systems (using FSC®, PEFC™ and SFI®) we can provide pulp that is certified as originating from sustainably managed forests for those customers wishing additional assurance.
+With our chain-of-custody systems using globally recognized standards, we can provide pulp and paper products that are certified as originating from sustainably managed forests for those customers wishing additional assurance.